apokryphus/advanced-combat-system/README.md

 - Magic Spells has a few incompatibilities, like weapon buffs showing up when they are not supposed to.
 This requires adding code to scripts within Magic Spells to fix this.

 ### Merging with W3EE

+During conflicts, pick code from ACS.

 After merging W3EE and ACS correctly, you should run into these errors:
 ![alt text](https://i.imgur.com/G4C1PuF.jpg)

-Find this chunk of code below in playerinput.ws:
+Find this chunk of code below in `mods/mod0000_mergedfiles/content/scripts/game/player/playerinput.ws` :

 ![alt text](https://i.imgur.com/9P9hUb7.jpg)